 Unpaid Wages and Wage Theft in Colorado

 Regrettably, some employers try to save money at the expense of their employees by failing to pay employees all they are owed.
-Baird Quinn’s Denver employment lawyers are contacted by employees about unpaid wage, salary, bonus, overtime and commission claims on a daily basis.
-The firm also receives calls about unlawful deductions from paychecks, employee misclassification, and shorted hours.
+Baird Quinn’s Denver employment lawyers are contacted by employees about unpaid wages, salary, bonuses, overtime, and commission claims on a daily basis.
+The firm is also contacted about unlawful deductions from paychecks, employee misclassification, and shorted hours.
 Colorado law requires employers to pay employees earned wages in accordance with the parties’ agreement, and federal and state law.
 Our employment lawyers provide aggressive representation to employees and former employees victimized by employer wage theft.

 If you are an hourly employee (i.e., not an exempt, salaried employee under the Fair Labor Standards Act, then you are entitled to be paid for all hours worked at your regular hourly rate, plus overtime compensation for hours worked over 40 hours in a workweek or 12 hours in a work day.
 If your employer does not pay you for all regular and/or overtime hours worked, then you should track your hours in writing, and ask your employer for an explanation.
 It may be a simple misunderstanding or clerical error.
 We recommend that you document these conversations and/or confirm employer explanations in writing.
 If your employer is not willing to reimburse you for unpaid wages, you need to consider legal options.

-The Colorado Wage Act limits the circumstances under which employers may deduct amounts from employees’ paychecks.
+The Colorado Wage Act limits the circumstances under which employers may deduct earned wages from employees’ paychecks.

 If the employer acts without good faith in making such charges, in addition to the amount wrongfully withheld, the employer could be liable for three times the amount wrongfully withheld, plus attorneys’ fees and court costs.

-• Deductions that are authorized by the employee that can be revoked (such as for insurance benefits, savings plans, voluntary pension plans, charities, etc.)
+- Deductions that are authorized by the employee can be revoked (such as for insurance benefits, savings plans, voluntary pension plans, charities, etc.)

-• Deductions for the amount of money or the value of property that the employee failed to properly pay or return to the employer in circumstances where an employee was entrusted during employment with the collection, disbursement or handling of such money or property.
-The employer has 10 calendar days after termination of employment to audit and adjust the accounts and property value of any items entrusted to the employee before the employee’s wages or compensation shall be paid.
+- Deductions for the amount of money or the value of the property that the employee failed to properly pay or return to the employer in circumstances where an employee was entrusted during employment with the collection, disbursement, or handling of such money or property.
+The employer has 10 calendar days after the termination of employment to audit and adjust the accounts and property value of any items entrusted to the employee before the employee’s wages or compensation shall be paid.

 In general, absent an enforceable written agreement to the contrary, employers may not deduct from an employee’s wages or compensation for the cost of damage or depreciation to an employer’s property.

-In general, employers may not apply fines to an employee’s earned wages or compensation based upon employee behavior or performance.
-For example, an employer typically may not deduct from the wages of a restaurant wait person for the cost of a meal a customer refused to pay due to poor service or lost income due to an employee’s good faith error.
+In general, employers may not apply fines to an employee’s earned wages or compensation based on employee behavior or performance.
+For example, an employer typically may not deduct from the wages of a restaurant waitperson for the cost of a meal a customer refused to pay due to poor service or lost income due to an employee’s good faith error.